उपनयनम् (upanayanam – spiritual initiation) is an one time संस्कार (saṁskāra - sacrament) in formally inducting an individual to the

 गणपथि ध्यानम् (gaṇapathi dhyānam)

-Contemplation on Lord गणपथि (gaṇapathi) for removing all obstacles during the worship.
+Contemplation on Lord गणपथि (gaṇapathi) for

 3